Chip Somodevilla/Getty Images

 When Trump was interviewed by Bankrate in 2009, he was involved in projects ranging from real estate development to his former NBC reality show "The Apprentice."

 He was in the beauty contest business, producing the Miss Universe, Miss USA and Miss Teen USA pageants, but sold the organization in 2015.
 He has his own star on the Hollywood Walk of Fame.

 Then there's the Trump merchandise -- everything from furniture to bottled water to men's cologne.
 His campaign website even offers a Trump presidential dog sweater for $15.

-Trump, who turns 70 on June 14, got started in business helping his father Frank with real estate deals in New York.
-And despite his father's assertion that his son has the Midas touch, he's suffered some significant setbacks, including bankruptcies and internecine battles with the board of Trump Entertainment Resorts.
+Trump, who's 70, got started in business helping his father Frank with real estate deals in New York.
+And despite his father's assertion that his son had the Midas touch, he has suffered some significant setbacks, including bankruptcies and internecine battles with the board of Trump Entertainment Resorts.

 “I dealt with being millions of dollars in debt without going bankrupt.”

 The rough patches don't faze Trump, including recent feuds with Fox News moderator Megyn Kelly and Massachusetts Sen. Elizabeth Warren.